-12.6 TIME AND MANNER OF PAYMENT
+12.512.6 TIME AND MANNER OF PAYMENT

-- 12.6.1 All bills and charges for water, sewer, recycled water and natural treatment system service hereunder are due and payable upon presentation and become delinquent twenty-five (25) days later.
+- 12.5.112.6.1 All bills and charges for water, sewer, recycled water and natural treatment system service hereunder are due and payable upon presentation and become delinquent twenty-five (25) days later.
 Bills and charges are deemed to have been presented upon having been sent electronically or deposited in the United States mail, postage paid, and addressed to the applicant, owner, or customer reflected in the records of the District.
 Failure to receive the bill will not release the customer from payment obligation nor will it entitle the customer to a billing discount or exempt the customer from late fees or service disconnection for non-payment.
-Electronic billing and automatic payment are available to the customer on request and subject to compliance with all terms and conditions for enrollment in and use of such programs. - 12.6.2 If payment is not received within twenty-five (25) days after presentation of the bill, a late charge will be levied on any unpaid balance and, following such notice and proceedings as may be required by law, the water and/or recycled water service may be discontinued if payment has been delinquent for at least sixty days.
+Electronic billing and automatic payment are available to the customer on request and subject to compliance with all terms and conditions for enrollment in and use of such programs. - 12.5.212.6.2 If payment is not received within twenty-five (25) days after presentation of the bill, a late charge will be levied on any unpaid balance and, following such notice and proceedings as may be required by law, the water and/or recycled water service may be discontinued if payment has been delinquent for at least sixty days.
 The District will provide required notice at least seven business days before discontinuance of service.
 Water and/or recycled water service shall not again be supplied until all delinquent bills, plus a restoration charge, which is established by the Board have been paid; if the turn-on is requested to be made outside regular working hours, an increased restoration charge shall be paid before service is restored.
 Payment shall be made electronically, in person or by mail at the office of the District or, at the option of the District, to its authorized collectors.
-If a customer appeals the water bill by contacting IRWD Customer Service Department, then the District will not discontinue service while the appeal is pending. - 12.6.3 Discontinuance of water service can be suspended if an adult living at the residence formally appeals the water bill with IRWD Customer Service Department or when acceptable proof of medical or financial circumstances are submitted to the District and the customer agrees to an alternative payment schedule with respect to all delinquent charges.
+If a customer appeals the water bill by contacting IRWD Customer Service Department, then the District will not discontinue service while the appeal is pending. - 12.6.3 Discontinuance of water service can be suspended if an adult living at the residence formally appeals the water bill with IRWD Customer Service Department or when acceptable proof of medical and-or financial circumstances are submitted to the District and the customer agrees to an alternative payment schedule with respect to all delinquent charges.
 If a customer fails to comply with the alternative payment schedule for sixty days or more or does not pay the current residential service charges for sixty days or more, then the District may discontinue water service.
 If a customer wishes to re-establish service after it has been disconnected, the customer must pay the past due amount plus the service restoration charge as outlined in Exhibit B, Schedule of Rates and Charges prior to restoring service.
-If the customer demonstrates that someone in the customer's household is a current recipient of certain state or federal programs or declares that the household income is below 200% of the federal poverty level, then the customer may be eligible for a reduced reconnection fee.
+If the customer demonstrates that someone in the customer's household is a current recipient of certain state or federal programs or declares that the household income is below 200% of the federal poverty level, then the District will limit the customer may be eligible for a reduced's reconnection fees to no more than \$50.00 during regular business hours and \$95.00 after normal working hours.

-12.6.4 Discontinuance of service by reason of delinquent bill shall not automatically constitute revocation of permit.
+12.5.312.6.4 Discontinuance of service by reason of delinquent bill shall not automatically constitute revocation of permit.
 However, such delinquency may be considered as sufficient reason for revocation of permit in accordance with provisions of these Rules and Regulations.

-12.7 VARIANCE FROM RESIDENTIAL RATE STRUCTURE BUDGETS; NONRESIDENTIAL ACREAGE AND BASE INDEX REVISIONS
+12.612.7 VARIANCE FROM RESIDENTIAL RATE STRUCTURE BUDGETS; NONRESIDENTIAL ACREAGE AND BASE INDEX REVISIONS

-12.7.1 Residential Variance - Procedure
+12.6.112.7.1 Residential Variance - Procedure